Types of solar panel

 Amorphous solar cells

 The newest type of panel is based on amorphous silicon.
 Here, the silicon atoms are not ordered in a crystal lattice at all.
-The production methods are quite different - instead of growing crystals, the silicon is deposited in a very thin layer on to a backing substrate.
+The production methods are quite different: instead of growing crystals, the silicon is deposited in a very thin layer on to a backing substrate.
 Sometimes several layers of silicon, doped in slightly different ways to respond to different wavelengths of light, are laid on top of one another to improve the efficiency.
 The production methods are complex, but less energy intensive than crystalline panels, and prices should come down as panels are mass produced using this process.

 One advantage of using very thin layers of silicon is that the panels can be made flexible.
 Panels are available that can be curved to the bend in a roof for example, or even attached to a flexible backing sheet so that they can be rolled up and put away when they are not needed!
 The disadvantage of amorphous panels is that they are not as efficient per unit area as monocrystalline panels - typically you would need nearly double the panel area for the same power output.
-Having said that, for a given power rating, they do perform better at low light levels than crystalline panels - which is worth having on a dismal winter's day.
+That said, for a given power rating, they do perform better at low light levels than crystalline panels - which is worth having on a dismal winter's day.

 At least one manufacturer now produces a hybrid panel, where a layer of amorphous silicon is deposited on top of single crystal wafers.
 This gives some of the advantages (high power, but still efficient at low light levels) - and some of the disadvantages (not flexible and relatively high price) of the different types of panels.

-Miasole 75Wp Peel-and-Stick Flexible Solar Panel - 5 year warranty
+75Wp Miasole Peel-and-Stick Flexible Solar Panel - 5 year warranty

 High-quality, flush mounted CIGS solar cell panels from Miasole - an American brand of fully flexible solar panels.
 Perfect for narrowboats and caravans - peel off the backing, stick down, connect up!
 Dimensions: 1710 x 348 x 17 mm